wenxi-onyx/wenxihuang-com/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173`
+The frontend will be available at `http://localhost:5173` (auto-increments to 5174, 5175... if port is taken)

 ### 4. Create First Admin User